 In a recent study, researchers have used a combination of CAT and cognitive behavioral therapy (CBT) to help those dealing with grief.
 The results of the research were positive and suggested CAT can help limit the complications which come with loss.

 Baking can be a profoundly personal experience.
 Historically, women have been the designated domestic goddesses of the household, with the kitchen covering most of their domain.
 Over time, however, the culinary arts has grown to be more inclusive and all-encompassing.
 Cooking—and baking—has become more than a chore.
 Passion fuels baking.
 For some, it’s become a livelihood; for others, a form of empowerment.
 In some cases, baking has become a way to de-stress.
+Remember, “Everyone handles positive and negative stress differently.
+And yes, for some, positive stress can lead to a negative response to stress, depending on the situation.” says Jessica Harris, LCPC, LPC.

 Baking can be advantageous for improving emotional health and has been known to help people deal with their depression or anxiety.
 “The physical act of baking,” according to Julia Ponsonby, author of The Art of Mindful Baking, “the way that you knead bread, for example, takes your mind out of the intellectual and connects you to your body.”